 The ICAV operates under the delegated model whereby the Board has appointed the Manager to act as manager to the ICAV and Fund.
-The Manager is a private limited company and was incorporated in Ireland on 10 November 2003 under the registration number 377914 and has been authorised by the Central Bank to act as a UCITS management company.
+The Manager is a private limited company and was incorporated in Ireland on 10 November 2003 under the registration number 377914 and has been authorised by the Central Bank to act as an UCITS management company.
 Other third party service providers are appointed to the ICAV as outlined below, without abrogating the Board's overall responsibility.
 The Manager has retained certain functions and conducts ongoing oversight (including risk monitoring) in respect of its delegated functions.
 The Board has mechanisms in place for monitoring the exercise of such delegated functions which are always subject to the supervision and direction of the Board.
 These delegations of functions and the appointment of regulated third party entities are detailed in the ICAV's prospectus.
 In summary, they are:

-- 1. The Manager has delegated certain investment management and distribution services in respect of the Fund to CIFC Asset Management LLC (the "Investment Manager").
+- The Manager has delegated certain investment management and distribution services in respect of the Fund to CIFC Asset Management LLC (the "Investment Manager").
 The Investment Manager has direct responsibility, and is accountable to, the Board of the ICAV, for the investment performance of the Fund.
 The Investment Manager has internal controls and risk management processes in place to seek to ensure that all applicable risks pertaining to its management of the Fund are identified, monitored and managed at all times and appropriate reporting is made to the Board on a quarterly basis. - 2.
 The Manager has delegated certain of its administration functions in respect of the Fund to JPMorgan Hedge Fund Services (Ireland) Limited (the "Administrator") which has responsibility for the day to day administration of the Fund including the calculation of the Net Asset Value ("NAV").
-The Administrator is regulated by and under the supervision of the Central Bank.
+The Administrator is regulated by and under the supervision of the Central Bank. - 3.
+The Manager has delegated certain of its registration and transfer agency functions in respect of the Fund to the Administrator which also acts as registrar and transfer agent of the ICAV and has responsibility for receiving and processing of subscription and redemption orders, allotting and issuing shares, related shareholder services, registration and maintaining the Shareholders' register of the ICAV. - 4.
+The Board has appointed J.P.
+Morgan SE Dublin Branch as depositary ("Depositary") of its assets which has responsibility for the safekeeping of assets and exercising independent oversight over how the ICAV is managed, all in accordance with the regulatory framework applicable to the ICAV.
+The Depositary is regulated by and under the supervision of the Central Bank.
+The Depositary has entered into written agreements delegating the performance of its safekeeping function in respect of certain of the ICAV's assets to sub-custodians.
+The list of sub-custodians appointed by the Depositary is set out in schedule 4 of the ICAV's prospectus.
+The use of sub-custodians depends on the markets in which the ICAV invests.